A meekly hare named Carson’s small and young

 His restless group departs towards the hill.

-The clime improves in time and welcomes love
+The clime improves in time and welcomes lust

-As Vincent’s heart is drawn towards a goose –
+As Vincent’s heart to her is surely drawn –

-The charm and wit they lacked in how they spoke.
+Their charm or wit they lack in how they speak.

 Despite their paltry work with love in spring,

-They couldn’t find a way to trick the gals;
+They cannot find a way to trick the gals;

-They couldn’t find a single gift or thing
+They cannot find a single gift or thing

-To urge the lady geese to prize their pals.
+To urge the gals to prize their hapless pals.

-“The gentle writer goose you like to nag
+“The gentle soul you like to irk and nag

 The lovely Lauren says.
 “You always brag